prismicio/prismic-mcp-server/README.md

 ---

-## Getting started (Cursor)
+## Getting started

 ---

+### Prerequisites

+You need a code editor powered by AI that supports MCP servers (Cursor, Windsurf, VS Code, etc.)
+You can check the list of supported code editors here: https://modelcontextprotocol.io/clients

-### Step 1: Setup the MCP server with Cursor
+### Step 1: Configure the MCP Server

-Go to Cursor preferences and click to add an MCP server:
+Add Prismic MCP server to your code editor's configuration:

 ```json
 {